What the UK election result numbers actually say

 The TUV’s Jim Allister had a narrow win over Ian Paisley Jnr. in North Antrim while ex-DUP independent Alex Easton had an easy win over Alliance’s Stephen Farry.
 Alliance have yet to retain any seat they have won and need to get better at building local organisations and doing the nitty gritty constituency work vital to consolidating swing support.

 It used to be said that Fianna Fáil could put up a donkey and win in certain seats, so fierce were party rivalries and loyalties.
-However, this election showed that the quality of candidate can still matter at the margins with Robin Swann beating Ian Paisley and Pat Cullen consolidating Sinn Féin’s position in Fermanagh South Tyrone.
+However, this election showed that the quality of candidate can still matter at the margins with Robin Swann beating Paul Girvan and Pat Cullen consolidating Sinn Féin’s position in Fermanagh South Tyrone.

 But the dominant theme has to be the consolidation of the nationalist vote while the unionist vote has fragmented somewhat more.
 Strangely, the Alliance Party managed to lose votes despite being in pole position to take advantage of the Donaldson Fiasco, while the SDLP continued its long term decline.